deadmanoz/warnet/docs/snapshots.md

 warnet snapshot --all -f debug.log -o ./node-logs

 # snapshot the chainstate and wallet from a mining node
-# this is particularly userful for premining a signet chain that
+# this is particularly useful for pre-mining a signet chain that
 # can be used later for starting a signet network
 warnet snapshot mining-node -f "chainstate,blocks,wallets"